AriFordsham/GHCWiki/late-dmd.md

 The bulk of this patch merely simplifies the treatment of wrappers in interface files.

+## TODO

+- Update the documentation to explain -flate-dmd-anal.

+- Ask the community for help in determining if we should make -O2 imply -flate-dmd-anal.

 ## Removing the clever .hi files scheme